clipqq/nw6-capstone-server/README.md

 Post new table
 http://localhost:8000/api/data
-Pass user_id and the new table_name into post request headers and pass the table data as JSON in the request body.
+Pass user_id, table_name, and Authorization into post request headers and pass the table data as JSON in the request body.

 You can also pass table_type as an optional header.